Skip to main content

 Parsing JSON structures $tools.parseJSON()

-This tool allows you to deserialize JSON formatted data into variables (object) accessible in the templater.
-Example usage:
+This tool allows deserializing data in JSON format into variables (object) accessible in the template engine.
+Usage example:

 [% tools.parseJSON(data) %]